jpuopolo67/proctor/README.md

 * Python 3.6 or higher.
 All references to Python hereafter assume 3.6 or higher.

 Note that you have two choices relative to using Proctor:
-* You can set up the required tech stack yourself
+* You can set up the required tech stack yourself on a local machine or in the cloud
 * You can download and use a preconfigured Docker image

 The following directions explain how to set up a local environment.
 If you'd